Return to the BUILD

 I cut this Sticker down to fit better:

-Carefully remove five (5) Clear Long Windows and five (5) Dark Long Windows from their sprues and fit them into the back of Deck Panel U1-05, as shown.
+Carefully remove five (5) Clear Long Windows and five (5) Dark Long Windows from their sprues and fit them into the longer slots of the Deck Panel, as shown.

 Fun Fact: These longer windows are supposed to be for the Captain’s Quarters.
 However, we don’t see these longer windows on screen as the production redressed the crew quarters set for many different crew members.
 Just for fun, I changed the order of these windows from the instructions:

-And, as I have done before, I used pieces of black electrical tape here to seal off the Dark Windows and reduce light leak:
+And, as I have done before, I used pieces of black electrical tape behind the Escape Pod Covers and Dark Windows to reduce light leak: